AnnaHarshyna/react-clock/README.md

 # react-clock
-An implementation of a clock component updating the time every second.
+An implementation of a clock component updating the time every second. <br>
 You can check this app by visitind [DEMO LINK](http://annaharshyna.github.io/react-clock)

 Notes: